Tips & Best Practices

 Site Facilitator Tips & Best Practices

-Know Your Students: Online learning is not for everyone and E-School courses are very rigorous and require a lot of self-motivation and discipline.
-Before registering, find out what kind of learners your students are.
+Know Your Students: E-School courses are rigorous and require a lot of self-motivation and discipline.
+Prior to registering, speak with your students to determine if E-School would be conducive to their learning.
 Typically, students who exhibit the following characteristics are more likely to succeed in an online environment:

 (Adapted from the North Carolina Virtual Public School Handbook)

 - Effective communicator; willing to ask for help, make suggestions and problem solve

 - Responsible, prompt, and accurate

 - Basic word processing and Internet skills

 Course load and scheduling: Know what courses your students need.
 E-School offers Advanced Placement classes as well as other core and elective courses online.
 Be aware of the course load for your students.
 Online classes require just as much work (if not more) than regular classes.

 Technical requirements: Be aware of available student resources.
 Students need a computer with high speed Internet access to log into their course daily.
 They will also need a headset and microphone to participate in virtual class sessions.
 If your students do not have these resources at home, then the school must make these provisions.
 If not, enrolling in an E-School course may not be a viable option.

 Help Your Students: Students new to E-School may require extra assistance and support throughout the course.
 Please provide reminders and encouragement to complete assignments.

 For new students, it would be helpful if the School Site Facilitators could: